 Having wisdom teeth removed is often the only way to permanently relieve painful symptoms.

-Generally, most of the wisdom teeth are impacted (embedded fully or partially within the bone) and require a surgical extraction.
-All surgical extractions at our clinic are performed by our experienced oral surgeons under strict standards of hygiene and sterilization.
+Generally, most of the wisdom teeth are impacted (embedded fully or partially within the bone) and require surgical extraction.